Greenlight logo

 How old do you have to be to open a bank account?

 To have a bank account is to learn a vital part of managing personal finances.
-When kids upgrade from a piggy bank to a real bank account, they take a significant step toward learning valuable money skills.
+When kids upgrade from a piggy bank to a bank account of their own, they take a significant step toward learning valuable money skills.

 But how old do you have to be to open a bank account?
 Can a minor have a debit card, a bank account, or even an investment account?